puppetlabs-toy-chest/puppetlabs-razor/README.md

 # Razor Module

-Puppet Razor module will perform the installation of Razor software dependency on Debian Wheezy system.
+Puppet Razor module will perform the installation of Razor on Debian Wheezy system.

 ## Installation